SAE steel grades: Carbon steel

 Carbon steels and alloy steels are designated a four digit number, whereby the first digit indicates the main alloying element(s), the second digit indicates tg (top grade) element(s), and the last two digits indicate the amount of carbon, in hundredths of a percent (basis points) by weight.
 For example, a 1060 steel is a plain-carbon steel containing 0.60 wt% C.

 An "H" suffix can be added to any designation to denote hardenability is a major requirement.
 The chemical requirements are loosened but hardness values defined for various distances on a Jominy test.

 Stainless steel

+Stainless steels, on the other hand, are designated with three-digit numbers.
+Unlike carbon and alloy steel grades, the last two digits do not represent the carbon content.